yllumi/dploy-red/README.md

 Will deploy the first environment that you have on your `dploy.yaml`

 ### dploy install
-Will install the `dploy.yaml` file and set up a `post-commit` script on your `.git/hooks` folder so you can _DPLOY_ from your commit message as well.
+Will install the `dploy.yaml` file and set up a `post-commit` script on your `.git/hooks` folder so you can _DPLOY RED_ from your commit message as well.

 ### dploy …rest
 Anything else after the `dploy` command will be used as an environment, like this: